-Siskind was influential as a photographer and a teacher; he joined the Institute of Design in Chicago in 1951 at the invitation of photographer Harry Callahan, and then also taught at the Rhode Island School of Design from 1971 – 1976.
-One of the founders of the Society for Photographic Education, he received the John Simon Guggenheim Memorial Fellowship (1966) which supported an extended stay in Rome.
+Aaron Siskind trained as a writer before turning to photography in the 1930s.
+Friends with Abstract Expressionists Franz Kline, Barnett Newman and Mark Rothko, he exhibited at the Charles Egan Gallery in New York.
+An influential teacher, Siskind joined the Institute of Design in Chicago in 1951 and taught at the Rhode Island School of Design from 1971 – 1976.
+He was a founding member of the Society for Photographic Education and received the John Simon Guggenheim Memorial Fellowship in 1966.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.